Shoreline Master Program Update

 Project Summary

 The State Shoreline Management Act requires counties and cities to update their Shoreline Master Programs (SMPs).
 SMPs govern activities on and near lakes, streams, and rivers.
-The update is required to modernize the existing program to reflect today's conditions and address new state requirements.
+The SMP update is required to modernize the existing program to reflect today's conditions and address new state requirements.
+Shoreline jurisdiction refers to 200 feet landward of the water’s edge, as well as associated wetlands.

 Supporting Documents